 Popular blood thinner Xarelto (a Bayer and Johnson & Johnson product) had record sales of $1.4 billion in 2013 alone.
-One of the best-selling blood thinners on the market, Xarelto is one of four physician “go-to” medications to prevent strokes—but that may not be the case for much longer.
-In 2014, the first lawsuit alleging that Xarelto was the cause of a patient’s death was filed, with many more to follow.
-Now, because of the number of active claims, the Court of Common Pleas in Pennsylvania ordered all Xarelto lawsuits consolidated in Philadelphia under a Mass Tort program.
+One of the best-selling blood thinners on the market, Xarelto is one of four “go-to” medications to prevent strokes.
+However, that may not be true for much longer.
+In 2014, the first lawsuit alleging Xarelto caused a patient’s death was filed, with many more to follow.
+Now, because of the number of active claims, the Court of Common Pleas in Pennsylvania ordered all Xarelto lawsuits consolidated in Philadelphia.

 What Does Having Thousands of Xarelto Lawsuits Consolidated Mean for Plaintiffs?